CANTUS-Project/api/source/resource_types.rst

 For "view" URLs, where ``id?`` makes part of the server-provided URL, user agents MUST form a full URL by substituting a resource's unique "id" value in that part of the URL.
 The full three-character string, ``id?``, must be removed from the URL.

-Cantus API "id" values may consist of any alphanumeric character valid in a URL, plus hyphens and underscores.
+Cantus API "id" values may consist of the characters A through Z, a through z, and the digits 1 though 0, plus hyphens and underscores.
+The first and last characters of an "id" MUST NOT be a hyphen or underscore (`-` or `_`).
+If a user agent requests a resource with an invalid "id" the server MUST respond with the :http:statuscode:`422` HTTP status code.

 The following points also apply:

-- A resource's "id" MUST NOT change through the resource's lifetime.
+- A resource's "id" MUST refer to the same resource through the existence of that "id."
+However, a resource may change its "id" at any time.
 - Changing attributes, properties, or data in a resource MUST NOT change the "id" field.
 - A resource's "id" field MAY be prefixed with an identifier indicating which database holds the resources's authoritative copy.